AhmedBineuro/Cast_A_Ray/README.md

 ## What is it?

 - Cast-A-Ray is a game engine built to create games that utilize a [DDA renderer](https://en.wikipedia.org/wiki/Ray_casting) similar to how [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D).
 The engine hopes to integrate the classical rendering style in a more modern setting and give it capabilities that similar to a modern game engine.
 The project is currently maintained by one person and that is me but hopefully in the future I will get some assisstance developing and refining  the engine.
+- Future engine updates will be uploaded over on [YouTube](https://www.youtube.com/channel/UCXIKU9kHYKOm27ZqwLc2n7w) and hopefully they will be less sparse than before.

 ## Current State

+- First off before we talk about the engine itself I have to give a huge warning **THE DOCUMENTATION IN THE REPO IS VERY OUT OF DATE DO NOT CONSULT AT ALL** and now that _that_ is out of the way we can talk about the engine!

 - The engine currently has a simple editor and viewport interface that allows the user to dynamically create, edit, and delete entities and their components.
 Speaking of which, the engine exposes an entity component system through a simple `Entity` class that allows the user to create very flexible entities and tweak them easily.
 Moving on to the viewport, the viewport currently showcases a scene's 'main' texture which can be selected in the interface.